goto3/React-Material-Admin-Dashboard/README.md

 ### `npm install --force`

-This project uses React 18 and Material UI v5, the last one does not officially support React 18 but don't warry, it works fine and will be supported eventually.
+This project uses React 18 and Material UI v5, the last one does not officially support React 18 but don't worry, it works fine and will be supported eventually.

 ### `npm start`